mighdoll/wgsl-linker/README.md

 The linker will globally string replace params in the exported text with params provided by the importer.

 `#export(param1) importing name(param1)`

 #### Import

-`#import name`  import code, selected by export name.
+`#import name` import code, selected by export name, from any registered module.

+[This short import syntax is convenient for small/moderate size codebases.
+But perhaps we should disallow imports w/o module specifiers because it breaks module encapsulation.
+If a third module later changes to export a function with the same name, then the original import will no longer work]

 `#import name from moduleName` import code, selected by module and export name.

 `#import name <from moduleName> as rename` and rewrite the imported fn or struct to a new name.

 `#import name (arg1, arg2) <from moduleName> <as rename>` pass parameters to an export with parameters.

+#### Extends

+[TODO]

 #### Template

 `#template name` specify a template function for additional processing of exported text in this module.
 The template function is passed any import parameters, and runs prior to #export parameter string replacement.

 - Two example template engines are published in `wgsl-linker/templates`:

-  * `"simple"` - replaces strings with values provided by a runtime dictionary.
+  - `"simple"` - replaces strings with values provided by a runtime dictionary.
-  * `"replacer"` - provides a **// #replace** directive for specifiying string replacement in comments.
+  - `"replacer"` - provides a **// #replace** directive for specifiying string replacement in comments.
     This allows for templating while keeping syntax compability with wgsl.
     Replacements are of the form `srcText=runtimeVariable`.

     ```
-    for (let i = 0; i < 4; i++) { // #replace '4'=workgroupSize
+    for (let i = 0; i < 4; i++) { // #replace "4"=workgroupSize
     ```

 #### Module

-`#module package.name` declare name of module.
+`#module package.name` declare a name for the module.
+Module names are arbitrary.
+It's a good practice to use your npm package name as a prefix to avoid potential future conflicts with other packages modules.

 ### Build Support

-You can put your wgsl into strings in your typescript source if you'd like.
+You can simply put your wgsl modules in strings in your TypeScript/JavaScript source if you'd like.

 Or you can store your shader and shader module templates as `.wgsl` files and load them as strings with whatever build tool you use, e.g.: